Snapshot | Halfway there

 Two of Swansea City's finest servants, Garry Monk and Alan Tate, breathe a sigh of relief after putting in a mighty shift at Nottingham Forest.

-It was May 2011, and the stakes were high as Brendan Rodgers's Swans side fought for a place in the Premier League.
+It was May 2011, and the stakes were high as Brendan Rodgers' Swans fought for a place in the Premier League.

 Having finished third in the Championship, they travelled to the City Ground in the play-off semi-final first leg.

-The night started in a disastrous fashion as Swans left-back Neil Taylor was sent off for a foul on Lewis McGugan in only the second minute.
+The night started in nightmare fashion as Swans left-back Neil Taylor was sent off for a foul on Lewis McGugan in only the second minute.

 That meant club skipper Monk came off the bench to replace Stephen Dobbie, and he joined Tate - plus Ashley Williams and Angel Rangel - in a rejigged back four.